I Want To...

 Johns Hopkins Bayview Medical Center Ambulatory Go Live - Completed

-Johns Hopkins Bayview Medical Center went live with ambulatory as part of the first rollout phase.
-Epic will be implemented for inpatient applications at Johns Hopkins Bayview Medical Center in December 2015.
+Johns Hopkins Bayview Medical Center - Johns Hopkins Bayview Medical Center went live with ambulatory as part of the first rollout phase in June 2013.
+Epic will be implemented for inpatient applications at Johns Hopkins Bayview Medical Center on December 1, 2015.
 Find more on the Epic rollout at Johns Hopkins Bayview.

 Epic inpatient and ancillary applications were implemented at Suburban Hospital on July 1, 2014.

 Ambulatory First - Completed